Cluster structures on braid varieties: Cluster Poisson structures and Donaldson-Thomas transformations

 By Theorem 18.3 of \cite{SG}, quantum versions of the above mutations are defined via conjugations with the quantum dilogarithm series following monomial changes.
 As a semi-classical limit, we obtain

 In this way, we obtain a new algebraic torus with two sets of variables $\{A_i'\}$ and $\{X_i'\}$ related by \eqref{7.6.2022.2}.

-Repeating the same procedure to the new obtained seeds/tori recursively, we obtain a cluster Poisson algebra (an upper cluster algebra resp.) as the intersection of the Laurent polynomial rings of the $X$ ($A$ resp.) variables.
-These two algebras are isomorphic locally via the isomorphism \eqref{7.6.2022.1}. \end{proof}
+Now, repeating the same procedure to the newly obtained seeds and tori recursively, we obtain a cluster Poisson algebra (resp.~an upper cluster algebra) as the intersection of the Laurent polynomial rings of the $X$ (resp.~$A$) variables.
+These two algebras are isomorphic locally via the isomorphism given by the defining identities \eqref{7.6.2022.1}. \end{proof}

 Note that the existence of the matrix $(p_{ij})$ as in Lemma \ref{lem: X structure} implies that the (non-square) matrix $(\varepsilon_{ij})_{i \in I^{\uf}, j \in I}$ has full rank. \\